Case Study

 Prior Knowledge - discover

-The Linking Client uses its discover script to provide the Monitoring Service with knowledge of jobs in a user’s crontab.
-The user executes the command sundial discover from the CLI to run the discover script.
+script to provide the Monitoring Service with knowledge of jobs in a user’s crontab.
+The user executes the command sundial discover

-The discover script sends information about each job in the crontab file, such as the schedule and command, to the Monitoring Service.
+script sends information about each job in the crontab file, such as the schedule and command, to the Monitoring Service.
 The Monitoring Service stores this information in its database.

-Additionally, the discover script sets up the real-time notifications of job execution that the Monitoring Service requires through a process called wrapping[7].
+script sets up the real-time notifications of job execution that the Monitoring Service requires through a process called wrapping[7].

-As shown above, cron jobs are considered wrapped when the text sundial run, followed by a string of letters and numbers, has been inserted in between the schedule and the command.
+, followed by a string of letters and numbers, has been inserted in between the schedule and the command.

 The string of alphanumeric characters, known as the endpoint key, is used by the Monitoring Service to link execution notifications from a job with the job’s corresponding database entity.

-The following section will go over the run script in detail.
+The following section will go over the run

 Real-Time Notification - run

-Once the Linking Client has wrapped a job, it can send notifications about its execution via the Linking Client’s run script.
+Once the Linking Client has wrapped a job, it can send notifications about its execution via the Linking Client’s run

-The run script sends information to the Monitoring Service via requests to the Monitoring Services API; these requests are called pings.
+script sends information to the Monitoring Service via requests to the Monitoring Services API; these requests are called pings.

 There are three types of pings:

-• When a job starts executing, the run script sends a start ping to the Monitoring Service
+- When a job starts executing, the run script sends a start ping to the Monitoring Service

-• When a job finishes execution, the run script sends an end ping to the Monitoring Service
+- When a job finishes execution, the run script sends an end ping to the Monitoring Service

-• When a job encounters an error, the run script sends an error ping to the Monitoring Service
+- When a job encounters an error, the run script sends an error ping to the Monitoring Service

 These pings give the Monitoring Service real-time notification of when jobs start, end, or encounter errors.